|

 - Standard Keyword/Abbreviation Glossary

-- Checking the Dictionary for Redundancy
+- Checking the Dictionary/Repository for Redundancy

 - Matching Data Elements to Candidate Legacy Source Fields/Columns

-- Documenting New Data Elements in Dictionary
+- Documenting New Data Elements in the Metadata Repository

 - Data Element Modeler's Useful Tips and Questions